 The Response to RfQ shall contain a covering letter as per format 4.1

 The online submission of Responses to RfQ shall be uploaded online through electronic bidding platform by the time and date stipulated in this RfQ.
 The Bidder has the option of sending his Response to RfQ by registered/ speed post or submitting in person so as to reach the BPC at the designated address by the time and date stipulated in this RfQ.
 Responses submitted by telex/ telegram/ fax/ email shall not be considered under any circumstances.
 The BPC shall not be responsible for any delay in receipt of response.
-Any Response to RfQ received by the BPC after the time and date for submission of the responses stipulated in the RfQ shall not be opened and returned unopened.Non submission of the hard copies of Response to RfQ post uploading in the electronic bidding platform or vice versa shall not be considered for evaluation purpose.
+Any Response to RfQ received by the BPC after the time and date for submission of the responses stipulated in the RfQ shall not be opened and returned unopened.
+Non-submission of the hard copies of Response to RfQ post uploading in the electronic bidding platform or vice versa shall not be considered for evaluation purpose.

 The Response to RfQ shall be properly bound and no loose sheets should be submitted.